prashers/adaptive-social-plasticity-ABM/README.md

 # quail-centrality-ABM
-This repo contains the Netlogo file for (hopefully) the final version of my 'quail_centrality' model and R code for analysis of the output
+This repo contains the Netlogo file for the final version of my 'quail_centrality' model and R code for analysis of the model output.

+This is the model and code corresponding to

 In quail_centrality_4, I made the following changes (as of Aug 7, 2024):